The information listed below is a direct excerpt from the 2013-14 Course Catalog.

 A thorough knowledge of German is a goal for both major concentrations.
 The objective of our language instruction is to teach students communicative skills that enable them to function effectively in authentic conditions of language use and to speak and write in idiomatic German.
 A major component of all German courses is the examination of issues that underline the cosmopolitanism as well as the specificity and complexity of contemporary German culture.
 German majors can and are encouraged to take courses in interdisciplinary areas, such as comparative literature, film, gender and sexuality studies, growth and structure of cities, history, history of art, music, philosophy, and political science, where they read works of criticism in these areas in the original German.
 Courses relating to any aspect of German culture, history, and politics given in other departments can count toward requirements for the major or minor.

-The College's foreign language requirement may be satisfied by completing GERM 101 and 102 with an average grade of at least 2.0 or with a grade of 2.0 or better in GERM 102.
+The College's foreign language requirement may be satisfied by the completion of two courses in German with an average grade of at least 2.0.

 The German and German studies major consists of 10 units.
 All courses at the 200 or 300 level count toward the major requirements, either in a literature concentration or in a German studies concentration.
 A literature concentration normally follows the sequence 201 and/or 202; 209 or 212, or 214, 215; plus additional courses to complete the 10 units, two of them at the 300 level; and finally one semester of Senior Conference.
 A German studies major normally includes 223 and/or 224 or 245; one 200- and one 300-level course in German literature; three courses (at least one at the 300 level) in subjects central to aspects of German culture, history, or politics; and one semester of GERM 321 (Advanced Topics in German Cultural Studies).
 Within each concentration, courses need to be selected so as to achieve a reasonable breadth, but also a degree of disciplinary coherence.
 Within departmental offerings, GERM 201 and 202 (Advanced Training) strongly emphasize the development of conversational, writing, and interpretive skills.
 German majors are encouraged, when possible, to take work in at least one foreign language other than German.